Checkmarx/kics/docs/creating-queries.md

 2. Define **ALL** keys that can be overwritten with their default value;
 3. On `query.rego` file, use `data.<key_on_data_json_file>` to access the value of this key;

-With this simple steps, users will be able to overwrite the keys they want and others keys will use default value.
+With these simple steps, users will be able to overwrite the keys they want, elsewhere will use the default value.